-To the best of our knowledge there has not been a single inspection conducted in BARC to verify its measurement techniques and the sanctity of the same.
+To the best of our knowledge there has not been a single inspection / audit conducted at BARC to verify its measurement techniques and the veracity and sanctity of the same.
 Further all these years there has been lack of transparency in BARC's affairs.
-There have been allegations of manipulation by BARC reported in the media (January 2018) -- "Bengaluru cybercrime police making arrests of five people for tampering BARC panel homes"
+There have been various allegations of manipulation by BARC reported in the media for tampering BARC panel homes.

-Technologies such as Hybrid Set-top boxes, smart phones and other connected devices have the requisite capability and can immensely improve the television audience measurement techniques.
+Technologies such as Hybrid Set-top boxes, smart phones and other connected devices on internet protocols have the requisite capability and can immensely improve the television audience measurement and rating techniques.